Juice (Chance the Rapper song): Music video

 The music video was directed by Austin Vesely.
 It sees Chance the Rapper bouncing around Times Square at night.
 Neon signs of advertisements and department stores appear in the background, some of which provide imagery and visual references of the lyrics.
 For example, when Chance lyrically alludes to the film Juice, a portrait of rapper Tupac Shakur (who starred in the film) flashes across a billboard.

-Streaming version
+Streaming releases

-When Acid Rap was re-released on streaming services on June 28, 2019, "Juice" was replaced with a 30-second spoken message, in which Chance the Rapper explains the song is excluded from the mixtape because of an uncleared sample.
-Chance then adds that all streaming proceeds for the alternate version of "Juice" go directly to SocialWorks, a non-profit organization which he founded, and encourages listeners to replay the song all the way through, for payment to be received.
+When Acid Rap was first re-released on streaming services on June 28, 2019, "Juice" was replaced with a 30-second spoken message, in which Chance the Rapper explains the song is excluded from the mixtape because of an uncleared sample.
+Chance then adds that all streaming proceeds for the alternate version of "Juice" go directly to SocialWorks, a non-profit organization which he founded, and encourages listeners to replay the song all the way through for payment to be received.
+The full version was later released on the 10th anniversary Complete Edition.